hansenj1/hansenj1/README.md

 About Me 📝

-I'm.
+I'm a student passionate about software engineering and economics.
+I am interested in projects that combine software engineering with analytical insights.
 My academic focus and hands-on experience have honed my problem-solving skills and helped me build a strong foundation in programming and analysis.

-📊 Currently working on projects for my Data Structures class
+📊 Currently working on projects regarding Data Structures

 🌐 Working on expanding my knowledge in software development

-🔍 Eager to apply my skills in real-world projects Languages & Tools
+🔍 Eager to apply my skills in real-world projects

-Programming Languages
+Programming Languages: Java, Python, C++, Scheme

 Tools & Technologies🛠️

 Data Analysis: NumPy, Excel 📊

-Version Control: Git & GitHub 🐙
+Version Control: Git & GitHub

 Let's Connect 🤝
 Email: jhansen1@iwu.edu